Skip to content

 arashi --version

 The installer defaults to ~/.arashi/bin, updates your shell profile so arashi is available on PATH in new shells, and in interactive installs can offer shell integration for arashi switch --cd.
 It also runs a quick arashi --version smoke test before declaring success.
+The macOS/Linux installer provides both arashi and aw and routes them to the same Arashi release.

 For unattended installs, set ARASHI_SHELL_INTEGRATION=yes to enable that automatically or ARASHI_SHELL_INTEGRATION=no to skip it.